Introduction to At-Home Workout Exercises

 Top 8 Exercises Recommended by Fitness Experts

 Experts agree on certain moves that work for everyone.
 These include push-ups, squats, lunges, and deadlifts.
 These are effective home exercises that help build muscle, burn fat, and increase flexibility.
-Each exercise focuses on different body areas.
 The chart below shows what to expect.

 Expert-Recommended Exercise Table: